teuk/mediabot_v3/docs/FULLOP.md

 Nickname text alone never grants the exception.
 Server-origin MODE lines, Mediabot's own corrections and configured service identities are trusted.

+An official network bot may also mirror an authorized public `!ban`, `!kickban` or `!kb` without becoming a privileged Fullop actor.
+This narrow delegation exists only after Mediabot has authorized and durably stored its own ban, lasts five seconds, is bound to the same channel and literal target host, and is consumed by the first matching service `+b`.
+It cannot authorize a second ban, another target, another channel, or any other restrictive mode.
+EpiKnet's exact Cronos service prefix is supported by the EpiK network profile.

 Raw IRC `KICK` remains allowed for ordinary ops. `+Fullop` intentionally does not turn a friendly kick into a ban.